Home . GPS . Download . Business . Partners . Contact . Family . AVL . Links . History . AsOnTV . Holidays . Snoopy

 June and I have been taking Italian lessons - for years now.

-Here are a few pictures from our holiday this year, followed by those in earlier years - enjoy !
+Here are a few pictures and videos from our holiday this year, followed by those in earlier years - enjoy !

 Here is a little mosaic of pictures from our holiday, and there is now a short video, after a few words below the pictures.
 Enjoy! :-)